Fly in, get the bus or train, drive, taxi, ferry, ride or walk.

 Public Transport Victoria (PTV) provides information on all services including routes, timetables and a journey planner.

 If you will be using public transport you will need to use Myki.

-Geelong has a comprehensive bus network, allowing you to get around town.
-Public transport Victoria has information such as routes and timetables.
+Geelong has a comprehensive bus network, allowing you to get around town and surrounding areas.

 Services between Geelong and Melbourne run every 10 minutes weekday peak times.
 Visit the V/line website for timetables, route maps and tickets.

-Geelong has easy access to both the Avalon Airport (20 minutes or 25 kilometres from central Geelong) and the Melbourne Airport (International - 85 kilometres from Geelong).
+Geelong has easy access to both of Victoria's international airports; Avalon Airport (25 kilometres from central Geelong) and Melbourne Airport - Tullamarine (85 kilometres from Geelong).